rkruegs123/code-synth-viewer/README.md

 ## Getting Started

-General usage for CodeSynthViewer involvesa node back-end and a web-based front-end, most easily viewed locally in a web browser.
+General usage for CodeSynthViewer involves a node back-end and a web-based front-end, most easily viewed locally in a web browser.
 General usage requires the following steps:

 1. Start the backend, specifying the participant ID (used for a random number generator seed as well as for naming output files/directories) and the category (unique to the user's experimental design).
 Both are positive integers.
 2. Open the interface in a web browser